je-nnyt/tp/docs/UserGuide.md

 ### Invalid index
 The given index is invalid.
 Possible reasons:
 - the given index is out of range
+- the given index of the trip to be deleted is the trip you are currently in
 - argument after (if any) has an incorrect format (like extra spaces between the hyphen and the keyword or missing a hyphen)

 ### Invalid name
 The given name is invalid.
 Possible reasons:
 - the given name is not allowed like "all" or "root" for trip and "all" for accommodation and transportation
+- the given name of the trip to be deleted is the trip you are currently in

 ### Invalid number format
 The given number is invalid.
 Possible reasons: